-Antifungal creams can also be bought to help relieve the symptoms of thrush.
+Antifungal creams can also be bought to help relieve your thrush symptoms.
 A common home remedy is to use natural yoghurt.
 However, there is no scientific evidence to suggest that this can improve the symptoms of thrush.
 Nonetheless, women have reported that yoghurt can help to relieve burning or itching sensations.

 If pessaries and antifungal creams do not work, oral tablets can also be used.
-At Medicine Direct, you can order a course of thrush tablets.
-Simply fill in the free online consultation with one of our doctors, and they will prescribe you the medication if you are eligible.
+At Medicine Direct, you can buy thrush treatment online with a valid UK prescription, which one of our registered doctors can issue to you.
+Simply fill in the free online consultation with an online doctor, and they will prescribe you the medication if you are eligible.

 We offer one of the most commonly taken thrush tablets, Suprax.

 This medication comes in the form of cream and is to be applied to the affected area.
-This medication can be used to treat thrush in both male and females.
+This medication can be used to treat thrush in both men and women.